-The history of Bolognese sauce dates back to the late 18th century in Bologna, Italy.
+The history of Bolognese sauce dates back to late 18th century Italy.
 When thinking of wine pairings for this classic dish look no further than Italy itself.
-Sangiovese is one of the great indigenous grapes from Italy making this medium-bodied wine a perfect pairing for our classic Bolognese Sauce.
+Sangiovese is one of the great indigenous grapes from Italy which makes this medium-bodied wine a perfect pairing for our classic Bolognese Sauce.

 Your weekday wines:

 - Tenuta La Badiola 642 II Canapone Red Wine, Italy

 - Castello Banfi Sangiovese Rosso di Montalcino, Italy